JayPatel20200/BookAppNew/BookAppNew/README.txt

  services.AddScoped<IUnitOfWork, UnitOfWork>(); this to startup.cs
  2024
- added the new CategoryController.cs in area admin folder and modified the code according to slide
+ added the new CategoryController.cs in area admin folder and modified the code according to slide 2027
+ Created new Index.cshtml file and added code that you provided